akhodakivskiy/VimFx/documentation/questions-and-answers.md

 [`<force>`]: shortcuts.md#force

+## Can I search in the Keyboard Shortcuts help dialog?

+Yes!
+Pressing `/` while the help dialog is open makes a little search box appear in the bottom-right corner of the window (instead of opening the find bar), which is specialized at searching you keyboard shortcuts.

 ## Will VimFx provide advanced Find features?

 One VimFx’s key feauters is to embrace standard Firefox features.
 As long as